Point reflection: Properties

-Closely related to inverse in a point is reflection in respect to a plane, which can be thought of as a "inversion in a plane".
+Closely related to inverse in a point is reflection in respect to a plane, which can be thought of as an "inversion in a plane".

-Inversion centers in crystallography
+Inversion centers in crystals and molecules

+Inversion symmetry plays a major role in the properties of materials, as also do other symmetry operations.

-Molecules contain an inversion center when a point exists through which all atoms can reflect while retaining symmetry.
-In crystallography, the presence of inversion centers distinguishes between centrosymmetric and noncentrosymmetric compounds.
-Crystal structures are composed of various polyhedra, categorized by their coordination number and bond angles.
+Some molecules contain an inversion center when a point exists through which all atoms can reflect while retaining symmetry.
+In many cases they can be considered as polyhedra, categorized by their coordination number and bond angles.
 For example, four-coordinate polyhedra are classified as tetrahedra, while five-coordinate environments can be square pyramidal or trigonal bipyramidal depending on the bonding angles.
+Six-coordinate octahedra are an example of centrosymmetric polyhedra, as the central atom acts as an inversion center through which the six bonded atoms retain symmetry.
+Tetrahedra, on the other hand, are non-centrosymmetric as an inversion through the central atom would result in a reversal of the polyhedron.
+Polyhedra with an odd (versus even) coordination number are not centrosymmtric.
+Polyhedra containing inversion centers are known as centrosymmetric, while those without are non-centrosymmetric.
+The presence or absence of an inversion center has a strong influence on the optical properties; for instance molecules without inversion symmetry have a dipole moment and can directly interact with photons, while those with inversion have no dipole moment and only interact via Raman scattering.
+The later is named after C. V. Raman who was awarded the 1930 Nobel Prize in Physics for his discovery.

+In addition, in crystallography, the presence of inversion centers for periodic structures distinguishes between centrosymmetric and non-centrosymmetric compounds.
 All crystalline compounds come from a repetition of an atomic building block known as a unit cell, and these unit cells define which polyhedra form and in what order.
-These polyhedra link together via corner-, edge- or face sharing, depending on which atoms share common bonds.
-Polyhedra containing inversion centers are known as centrosymmetric, while those without are noncentrosymmetric.
-Six-coordinate octahedra are an example of centrosymmetric polyhedra, as the central atom acts as an inversion center through which the six bonded atoms retain symmetry.
-Tetrahedra, on the other hand, are noncentrosymmetric as an inversion through the central atom would result in a reversal of the polyhedron.
-It is important to note that bonding geometries with odd coordination numbers must be noncentrosymmetric, because these polyhedra will not contain inversion centers.
+In many materials such as oxides these polyhedra can link together via corner-, edge- or face sharing, depending on which atoms share common bonds and also the valence.
+In other cases such as for metals and alloys the structures are better considered as arrangements of close-packed atoms.
+Crystals which do not have inversion symmetry also display the piezoelectric effect.
+The presence or absence of inversion symmetry also has numerous consequences for the properties of solids, as does the mathematical relationships between the different crystal symmetries.